nvpro-samples/gl_vk_meshlet_cadscene/README.md

 ## Building
 Make sure to have installed the [Vulkan-SDK](http://lunarg.com/vulkan-sdk/) (1.1.85.0 or higher).
 Always use 64-bit build configurations.

-For best Vulkan performance use the `BUILD_<projectname>_VULKAN_ONLY` cmake option, and built the exe without OpenGL support.
+For best Vulkan performance use the vk exe (starting with vk_).
+If you are not interested in building the OpenGL & Vulkan combined exe then use the `BUILD_<projectname>_VULKAN_ONLY` cmake option.

 Ideally clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
 You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources) and on Windows [shared_external](https://github.com/nvpro-samples/shared_external).
 The shared directories are searched either as subdirectory of the sample or one directory up.